Recognition of same-sex unions in Asia

 Debate has occurred throughout Asia over proposals to legalize same-sex marriage as well as civil unions.

-Following a Constitutional Court ruling and a subsequent legislative act, Taiwan became the first country in Asia to legalize same-sex marriage nationwide on 24 May 2019.
-In addition, Israel recognises same-sex marriages validly performed abroad, and same-sex marriages are legal in the UK sovereign base areas of Akrotiri and Dhekelia and the British Indian Ocean Territory.
+Following a Constitutional Court ruling and a subsequent legislative act, Taiwan became the first country in Asia to legalize same-sex marriage nationwide on 24 May 2019, followed by Thailand on 23 January 2025.

+In addition, Israel recognises same-sex marriages performed abroad, though not as full marriage, and same-sex marriages are legal in the UK sovereign base areas of Akrotiri and Dhekelia and the British Indian Ocean Territory.

-Israel recognises unregistered cohabitation for same-sex couples.
-Several cities in Cambodia provide same-sex couples with some limited rights and benefits, including hospital visitation rights.
-Some cities in Japan issue certificates for same-sex couples, however they are entirely symbolic.
+Israel also recognises unregistered cohabitation for same-sex couples.
+Some cities in Cambodia provide same-sex couples with some limited rights and benefits, including hospital visitation rights.
+Several prefectures in Japan issue partnership certificates for same-sex couples.
 In Hong Kong, the same-sex partners of residents can receive spousal visas and spousal benefits.